-A Thai inspired peanut free Paleo peanut sauce to serve in so many ways!!
-With a few simple ingredients, you can make this healthy dipping sauce!
+A Thai inspired peanut free paleo peanut sauce to serve in so many ways!!
+With a few simple ingredients, you can make this healthy keto dipping sauce!

 This is one the easiest recipes ever, and it is so versatile!!

 Once a batch is made, it can make any plain meat or vegetables truly sing.
 As a dipping sauce for fresh salad rolls, it cannot be beat!